martinmuzak/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

       :::image type="content" source="media/connectors-update-url.png" alt-text="Screenshot showing the option to update a webhook URL.":::

     > [!NOTE]
-    > If the **Update URL** button is greyed out and you're unable to update the URL, create a new URL instead.
+    > If the **Update URL** button is greyed out and you're unable to update the URL, remove the existing connector and create a new connector.

    * For other types of connectors, remove the connector and recreate the connector configuration.